eLTER-RI/requirements/README.md

 New issue tickets will be created for each individual requirement.

 The goal is to develop a comprehensive set of terminology requirements based on the user stories submitted and on the formal use cases.

 As a first step we will focus on a single user story and use it to develop a method and template for deriving requirements from the other submitted user stories.
-We chose to start with [user story #20](https://github.com/i-adopt/users_stories/issues/20).

 User stories requirements will not all be terminology related.
 Only the ones which are will be in scope for eLTER.